yewei369/clotu/README.md

-LIU.MasterPack is a public repository regarding structural zeros in high dimensional dataset, developped from an original master thesis.
+clotu is a public repository developped from an original master thesis "Classification of microbiome data with structural zeroes and small samples"

-TO DO:
-*description
-*R
-*documentation
-*data
-*build